 The Coady Collective

-Natalie lives at "Idle Cottage", our ground floor apartment.
-She is a wonderful winter host for the Cabana!!
+Natalie lives at "Idle Cottage", her ground floor apartment in the house.

 She has been with us for 9 years, so is a part of the family.
 She has had her nose in the books doing her Masters in Social Psychology for the last few years, but is almost done.
 She still has time to enjoy time at the pool, and has claimed one area as her "summer office"!

 The chickens are now our only "pets", and live in the back garden close to the house.
 Please ask if you would like to visit them in their "chicken condo".
 There are only two now, the Red Sussex Cross, Sugar and Spice.

 For the past 8+ years, we have invited young (or older!) people who want to learn about growing their own food, how to cook, what it takes to maintain a property and home and to live well to join us.
 They come through the Workaway program.
 We love the energy, and help, they bring into our lives.